binduvasini/PrimeNumberTable/README.md

 ### Runtime Analysis:

-The overall complexity of this program is O(n squared) where n is the number of primes to display.
+The overall complexity of this program is O(n^2) where n is the number of primes to display.
 Since we are displaying a product of every value in the row and every value in the column, we need to iterate through same array twice.

 The other algorithm that generates the list of primes takes O(n).
-This is added to O(n squared), but we can ignore the lower order term.
+This is added to O(n^2), but we can ignore the lower order term.

 For space efficiency, StringBuffer is used in the table construction.

-As with large input size, this program scales with O(n squared) complexity.
+As with large input size, this program scales with O(n^2) complexity.

 ### Test cases: